 Freeze: Believe it or not, I usually freeze pesto in a freezer-safe resealable zip-loc bag.
 Be sure to squeeze as much of the air out as you can first, before sealing it.

-Expert Tips
+Helpful Tips

-- Fresh basil, garlic, parmesan, salt, and pepper all contribute equally to the incredible flavor of this basil pesto.
+- Fresh basil, garlic, parmesan, salt, and pepper all contribute equally to the incredible fresh flavor of this basil pesto.
 Any substitution that you make to these ingredients will affect the flavor.

 - A small personal sized blender or food processor will work great for this.